w32u/trashOS/README.md

 ## Note: This repo is an unofficial fork of MykolaG's trashOS repo with some of my own marks.
 The most up-to-date information (but not all of it) is in the [OpenCore Install Guide](https://dortania.github.io/OpenCore-Install-Guide/)

 ### This repo in under maintenance.
 Some information might not be up-to-date or working with your hardware or OpenCore version.
-It's more an individual notes, so consider reading official  Installation guide.
+It's more like individual notes, so consider reading official  Installation guide.
 This repo is mainly used as a getting started with page with Core 2 Duo/Quad or Harpertown Xeon series hardware running on OpenCore.
 The hardware that I was using: